chevereto/v4-docs/guides/docker/README.md

 ## Create Chevereto instance

-Run command `make up-d` by passing the target namespace.
+To create an instance run `make up-d` command by passing the NAMESPACE option.

 ```sh
 make up-d NAMESPACE=example
 ```

 🎉 Congratulations, Chevereto is now up an running.

 To create more instances repeat the steps from [Setup namespace](#setup-namespace) for each additional website you want to spawn.